kraemer-lab/GRAPEVNE/electron-app/README.md

 GRAPEVNE was originally built using electron v26, which supports chrome M116 (see [Electron Releases](https://www.electronjs.org/docs/latest/tutorial/electron-timelines)).
-As such the version of chromedriver used for end-to-end testing needs to be pegged to chromedriver 116 in a number of locations:
+As such the version of chromedriver used for end-to-end testing was pegged to chromedriver 116 in a number of locations:

+- Update `package.json` in `./electron-app`:
+  - `yarn add electron@27`
+  - `yarn add --dev electron-chromedriver@27`
 - `./electron-app/postbuild_tests/modules.test.ts`
   - `driver = new webdriver.Builder().forBrowser("chrome", "116")`
 - Github workflows (github runners update their chromedriver regularly):